zacharycohn/acqstack-journeymap/_pages/external-clients/infrastructure-review.md

 title: Infrastructure Review
 ---

+### What happens in this stage?
 If you are buying software, investigate your client agency's infrastructure review policies.
+Exact process will be situation dependent.

 ### How long does this process usually take?
 Unknown - will depend on the client agency.

-### What happens in this stage?
-Situation dependent.

 ### Who is involved in this stage?